 Do you have one of these oral health problems?

 If you are affected by one of these problems but aren’t sure about the severity, you’ll get all the answers you need with just a single trip to the dentist.
-In addition to identifying oral health problems, your dentist can tell if you are at risk of more serious conditions simply by examining your mouth.
+In addition to identifying oral health problems, your dentist can tell if you are at risk of more serious conditions from a simple dental exam.

 It’s important to remember that just because you are experiencing these problems doesn’t mean you are inevitably going to face their worst potential outcomes.
 Chances are, if you bring them to your dentist’s attention as early as possible, you won’t have to worry about facing any of their consequences again!